passosleo/char-divider-generator/README.md

 ## Char Divider Generator
-This is a little tool made by me to generate a "character divider" for any purpose.
+This is a little tool developed e to generate a "character divider" for any purpose.

 ## Technologies
 * HTML